mariospar/Fortran_DReader/README.md

 ## License

-The DReader is Copyright (c) 2020 Marios Paraskevas, under the MIT License.
+The DReader is Copyright &copy; 2020 Marios Paraskevas, under the MIT License.
 See [LICENSE](https://github.com/mariospar/Fortran_DReader/blob/master/LICENSE) for details.